ros-navigation/docs.nav2.org/tutorials/docs/using_3laws_supervisor.rst

 The safety zone behavior of traditional systems can be provided to the 3Laws Supervisor so it has awareness of the safety system to make informed decisions about how to adjust the robot's trajectory without triggering it, wherever possible.
 Though, the Supervisor can also be used as a standalone solution to provide collision avoidance.

-The Supervisor is available in both a free community tier and a paid commercial tier with additional features and support.
+The Supervisor is available in both a free community tier (Supervisor ROS CE) and two paid commercial tiers with additional features and support.
-The community tier provides basic functionality for collision avoidance and is suitable for many applications.
+The community tier provides same functionality for collision avoidance and is suitable for many applications as Supervisor ROS, but limited to early-stage startups and R&D.
-This tutorial focuses only on the features that are part of the community, Supervisor ROS.
+This tutorial focuses only on the features that are part of the community, Supervisor ROS (CE).
 The commercial tier, Supervisor Pro, includes additional features such as: geofencing, stabilization, configuration limiting, command monitoring, altitude limitations, professional setup and support, and more.
 To learn more about Supervisor Pro, `please contact 3Laws Robotics <https://3laws.io/contact/>`_.